ioggstream/python-course/connexion-101/030-connexion.md

   eventually copy/paste the code from/to the swagger editor.
 - complete the `get /status` path
 - use the [OAS Checker](https://italia.github.io/api-oas-checker/)
+  to identify and fix syntax errors
-  :warning: with the "Italian Guidelines Full + Extra Security Checks" profile to identify and fix syntax errors.
+  :warning: with the "Italian Guidelines Full + Extra Security Checks" profile.
 - what's the name of the function referenced by `#/paths/status/get/operationId`?

 We haven't implemented the function referenced by `operationId`,